joelwebb/Git/README.md

 Then I used git push origin master to update my repo.

-Then I used grep to pull out each of the three genotype groups of Maize and Teosinte and placed into respective folders
+Then I used grep to pull out each of the three genotype groups of Maize and Teosinte and generated new textfiles.

+Then I used cat to generate a combined file and placed the Maize genotypes and Teosinte genotype files into respective folders

 Then I pulled out the first row as a header using the head function and then I used a simple cat function to combine them all with a header.